 Louise Seddon provides nutritional coaching to individuals and teams to keep everyone well and performing at their best.
 Louise has a degree in nutrition and has worked in the NHS, media and private practice.

 Purchase a copy of Louise’s book – ‘Meals to Motivate’ – you can buy a digital copy or a paperback version online here.

-As we approach the winter months, it’s very common for people’s moods and motivation to start declining.
+During the winter months it’s very common for people’s moods and motivation to start declining.
 Lack of sunshine, reduced hours of light and cold conditions are all contributing factors.

 While some people may still manage to get through the days, others may find this more challenging.
 It’s been estimated that 1 in 3 people suffer from SAD (Seasonal Affective Disorder), a form of depression that more commonly arises in the winter.